ballardtj/ballardtj.github.io/_posts/2025-03-25-job-switching-vs-staying.md

   }
 </style>

-# The Job-Hopping Gamble: Is Switching Jobs Always the Fast Track to Higher Pay?

 Should you stay or should you go?
 When it comes to career progression, this is a question employees constantly face.
 Conventional wisdom says that hopping to a new job often comes with a big pay rise, but is that always true?
-In this post, we examine data from the HILDA survey (a long-term study of Australian workers) to see how job switching really impacts wage growth.
+In this post, we examine data from the Household, Income, and Labour Dynamics in Australia survey (a long-term study of life in Australia) to see how job switching really impacts wage growth.
 The findings might surprise you: on the whole, people who changed jobs didn't see dramatically different pay growth than those who stayed – median gains were nearly the same – but the range of outcomes for job switchers was far wider.
 This matters for both employees planning their next career move and HR leaders working to retain talent.

 ## What the Data Shows: Switching Jobs vs. Staying Put